anasalatasiuni/QuantumTravelingSalesmanSolver/README.md

 The **Global1A1 Solvers** directory contains the following algorithms, developed as part of this project:

 - `backtrack.py`: A classical backtracking solver for TSP.
-- `dwave_solver.py`: A quantum annealing-based solver using D-Wave's API.
+- `dwave_solver.py`: A quantum annealing-based solver using a QUBO matrix provided by D-Wave's API.
-- `eqats_solver.py`: An advanced quantum-inspired algorithm for solving TSP.
+- `eqats_solver.py`: Our enhanced quantum annealing TSP solver.
 - `plot.py`: Utility for plotting solution paths and results.

 ### Jain Solvers